Congratulations to our 2022 M. Estellie Smith Memorial Fund award recipient!

 - Abstract (100 words)

-- Project description, 500 words or less about research goals, itinerary, primary research tasks, potential outcomes
+- Project description, 1000 words or less about research goals, itinerary, primary research tasks, potential outcomes.
+Note that the review panel will rate projects according to their (a) contributions to economic anthropology, (b) feasibility, and (c) creativity and innovation.

 - 300 word discussion of how the research will address significant and pressing world issues, offering potential theoretical or applied advances in economic anthropology that could make the world a better place particularly for vulnerable peoples.